-- 10 sheets of 13”x18” fillo dough, thawed according to the package
+- 10 13”x18” sheets fillo dough thawed according to the package

 - Salt and pepper to taste

-Gently roll the edges of the dough in towards the center to form the crust’s rim.
+- Gently fold the edges of the dough over to form the crust’s rim.
 Brush with a small amount of olive oil to help keep it in place.

-Trim the tough ends off the asparagus.
-Gently toss with the remaining teaspoon of olive oil.
+- Gently toss the asparagus with the remaining teaspoon of olive oil.
 Layer them on top of the tomatoes.
 Press down lightly to ensure the veggies are firmly in place in the ricotta.
 Sprinkle with salt and pepper.

-Bake for 20 – 25 minutes, until the crust is golden brown.
+- Bake for 20 – 25 minutes, or until the crust is golden brown.

 - Sprinkle the cooked tart with lemon zest and chopped fresh basil leaves.